 You have experience and strengths.
 Buy a business that gives you a chance to leverage those skills.
 Make a list of what you bring to the table.
 Are you a good manager?
 Sales person?
 Organizer?
 Do you have specialized technical knowledge in a certain area?
 What do you enjoy doing?
 What do you dislike?
 Keep an open mind and list everything.
 Spend a good chunk of time thinking about the types of businesses you think would fit.

 Go talk to three successful people you trust and respect – and who know you.
 Bounce your ideas off of them.
 For the price of a cup of coffee you’ll get invaluable insights.
+This is just one of many great ways to make sure your business concept is sound.

 3. Announce it to the world.